gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 the implementation SHALL provide proper certificates to DTLS and then let DTLS handshake the keys with the remote peer.
 As soon as the SCTP State Machine enters CRYPT PENDING state, DTLS is responsible for enabling the ENCRYPTED state.
+At the same time DCI shall be initialized to the value zero.

 ### CRYPT PENDING state

-When entering CRYPT PENDING state, DTLS will start the handshake by means of preparing DTLS records with size lesser than the known MTU and deliver to Encryption Chunk Handler for delivery.
+When entering CRYPT PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.
-Details of the handshake are described in {{dtls-handshake}}.

-Encryption Chunk Handler will choose an available DCI for being used by the DTLS Connection and will use it for all Crypto Chunks belonging to this DTLS Connection.
+Encryption Chunk Handler will use DCI = 0 for the initial DTLS Connection.
 Encryption Chunk Handler in this state will put DTLS records in Crypto Chunks and deliver to the remote peer.

-When receiving a Crypto Chunk, Encryption Chunk Handler will deliver the payload to DTLS which will handle it as DTLS record.

-Encryption Chunk Handler will deliver any other chunk received from the peer to the SCTP Chunks Handler transnparently, in the same way all control chunks received from SCTP Chunks Handler will be transparently delivered to the remote peer.

 When a successfull handshake has been completed, DTLS will inform Encryption Chunk Handler that will move SCTP State Machine into